autobrr/omegabrr/README.md

 By setting `matchRelease: true` in your config, it will use the `Match releases` field in your autobrr filter instead of fields like `Movies / Shows` and `Albums`.

 Readarr will only use the `Match releases` field for now, so setting `matchRelease: false` for Readarr will be ignored.

+## Exclude alternative titles from Sonarr

+You can drop alternate show titles from being added by setting `excludeAlternateTitles: true` for Sonarr in your config.

 ## Commands